-How to learn to write calligraphy?
-Listen, if you have ever doodled fancy letters on the margins of your notebook, you may have a hidden talent for calligraphy.
+If you have ever doodled fancy letters on the margins of your notebook, you may have a hidden talent for calligraphy.
 Not only is it a beautiful art form, but it can also have a lucrative way to earn some extra dough.

-In other words, calligraphy is the art of making words look like they just stepped out of a fairytale.
 It’s not just about pretty handwriting, my friend.
 Calligraphy holds a special place in our hearts.
-Grab your pens, and let’s dive into the wonderful world of calligraphy.
+Grab your pens, and let’s dive into the beautiful world of calligraphy.

-1. How To Learn To Write Calligraphy?
+1. How Do You Learn To Write Calligraphy?

-You want to learn the ancient divine art of calligraphy, huh?
-Well, buckle up and prepare to dip your quill into a world of elegance and fitness.
-Because, in this mini guide to learning calligraphy, we are not going easy on you (Just kidding).
-So behold, humans, we are about to dive deep into the mystical realm of calligraphy.
+So, behold, humans, we are about to dive deep into the mystical realm of calligraphy.
 And teach you something that pushes your limits, how to wield your pen like a true master.

-Then, let’s get one thing straight calligraphy is not for the faint of heart (LOL).
-Because it requires patience, precision, and a steady hand but fear not dear, I’m here (just kidding you guys).
-Therefore we are here to cover everything from choosing the right tools and materials to insight into different calligraphy styles.
-We will explore techniques such as brush lettering and pointed pen script, and even delve into the mesmerizing world of flourishing.
+Therefore, we are here to cover everything from choosing the right tools and materials to insight into different calligraphy styles.
+We will explore techniques such as brush lettering and pointed pen script and even delve into the mesmerizing world of flourishing.

 2. Calligraphy Types

-First, there are many different calligraphy formats and categories to discover, ranging from the elegant and intricate fonts that make you feel as though you’re reading a book to the more dreamy and charming ones that look like the doodles of an overly enthusiastic chicken.
-Such as faux, brush, and copperplate calligraphy are some of the most popular styles.
+First, there are many different calligraphy formats and categories to discover, ranging from the elegant and intricate fonts that make you feel like you’re reading a book to the more dreamy and charming ones that look like the doodles of an overly enthusiastic chicken.

 2.1 Traditional Calligraphy

 Now, the time has come to know about traditional calligraphy (which sounds like “open sesame” from Ali Baba tales).
-Meanwhile, it also refers to the classic and timeless styles of calligraphy that have been practised for centuries.
-It encompasses various scripts and styles, such as copperplate, italic, and uncial.
-Besides, each has its own unique essence and historical landmarks.
-Moreover, traditional calligraphy often emphasizes three points precision, symmetry, and elegance in letterforms.
+Meanwhile, it also refers to the classic and timeless calligraphy styles practiced for centuries.

 3. So Here Are The Most Famous Types Of Calligraphy